Veterans education benefits

 Tuition – Out of State

 If you are from out of state, make sure to review our Residency page to see if you are eligible for resident tuition.
-As of June 9,2022 students who are eligible for VA education benefits are eligible for residency under RCW 28B.15.012(2)(k).
+Students who are eligible for VA education benefits are eligible for residency under RCW 28B.15.012(2)(k).

 Current and former U.S. military personnel, and their dependents may be eligible for resident tuition in other ways.
 The main categories are listed on this page.
 Please select the specific category for more details about the requirements, and how to apply for residency at the Seattle Campus.